 First, there’s the overall plot.
 It’s all basically a way to get Obi-Wan to fight Death Watch.
 It’s cleverly told, and really well choreographed, but it’s the other stuff on the side that makes this arc so special.
 Before I get to that though, I have to point out that this is where we get introduced to the Dark Saber.
 We don’t learn much about it except that it was “recovered” from a Jedi temple, and it’s basically a lightsaber with a black blade.
 It’s ultra cool, and its mythology gets fully explained years later in Star Wars: Rebels.

-Okay, so this arc does some great storytelling for both Obi-Wan and Anakin, and it does it in some really cool ways.
+So, this arc does some great storytelling for both Obi-Wan and Anakin, and it does it in some really cool ways.
 Let’s start with Obi-Wan.
 As the story unfolds you learn that Obi-Wan was totally in love with Satine back when he was stationed on Mandalore with Qui-Gon as a padawan.
 Obi-Wan ultimately chose the life of a Jedi, and while they’re friendly at first, there’s definitely some friction between the two of them, which is expertly written and acted by all parties involved.

 There’s a party where Satine introduces her friends to Obi-Wan.
 It goes like this.